 If you have signs or symptoms of a flu-like illness such as coughing, feeling short of breath, or develop a fever, we will be more concerned.
 We will follow current guidelines and isolate you from the rest of the group, provide care to you and take you to a local medical care facility and then we'll follow the reccomendations provided to us by local health services and providers.

 If your injury or illness prevents you from participating in activities as planned, it is a big concern to us.
 Some parts of the scheduled camp itinerary can be opted out of in order for you to get back to feeling better.
-For example, if you aren’t feeling well, the camp staff could ask you to rest in the shade while camp dinner is being prepared by the girls in cook group.
+For example, if you aren’t feeling well, the camp staff could ask you to rest in the shade while camp dinner is being prepared by the cook group.
 But other activities are not so easy to opt out of without causing a big itinerary disturbance.
 For example, if you can’t walk while carrying weight, backpacking isn’t an option for you and you’ll need to see a doctor right away in a nearby town or back at home.

 If your illness, chief complaint, pain, or discomfort increases over time or regularly prevents you from participating, we will have a plan in place with your parents to take you to a hospital or return you home for more care than we are able to offer during camp.
 We will try to accommodate you in every way we can, however, if your injury or illness is extended or reoccurring and exhausts the staff’s responsibility to care for the rest of the group, we will have no choice but to return you home for the care you need.

 Accidents, injuries, illnesses and other events or situations can occur before or during camp which may prevent you from starting or staying at camp with us.
 Your family can incur costs and/or losses due to trip delay, cancellation or interruption or early termination, medical treatment or evacuation on a trip or otherwise, or costs incurred from cancelled flights, lost baggage, or other costs.